mug33nn/AppLockerCLM/README.md

 # AppLockerCLM

-A .NET tool for red teamers to enumerate AppLocker policies, detect PowerShell Constrained Language Mode (CLM), and execute payloads once inside an allowed path on locked-down Windows systems.
+A .NET tool to enumerate AppLocker policies, detect PowerShell Constrained Language Mode (CLM), and execute payloads once inside an allowed path on locked-down Windows systems.

 > **Note:** This tool assumes you already have execution from an AppLocker-allowed path.
 It is primarily an **AppLocker recon and CLM bypass** tool — not an initial execution bypass.
 To get initial execution, use `MSBuild.exe` (built-in, always allowed) or copy the binary to a known allowed path such as `C:\Windows\Temp`.